List of awards and nominations received by Sia: Gold Derby Awards

 The Gold Derby Awards (or Gold Derby TV and Film Awards) are awards given by the website Goldderby.com for television and film.
 Sia has been nominated once.

 Golden Globe Awards

 The Golden Globe Awards were established in 1944 by the Hollywood Foreign Press Association to celebrate the best in film and television.
 Sia has been nominated twice.

 Golden Raspberry Awards

 Grammy Awards

 The Grammy Awards are awarded annually by the National Academy of Recording Arts and Sciences of the United States for outstanding achievements in the record industry.
 Often considered the highest music honour, the awards were established in 1958.
 Sia has been nominated nine times.

 Guild of Music Supervisors Awards

 The Guild of Music Supervisors Awards recognize music supervisors in 14 categories, representing movies, television, games and trailers.

 Hollywood Music in Media Awards

 The Hollywood Music in Media Awards (HMMA) recognizes and honors the music of visual mediums (films, TV, movie trailers, video games, commercials, etc.).
-Sia has been nominated two times.
+Sia has been nominated three times.